 - All alcoholic beverages must be served.
 All servers (faculty, staff, and students) must be of legal drinking age.

 - The amount and type of alcohol at student-sponsored events must be approved by the appropriate Student Affairs staff member.
 The amount and type of alcohol at faculty/staff-sponsored events will be monitored by the director of University Events.

 - Nonalcoholic beverages and food must be provided whenever alcoholic beverages are being served.
 If the supply of nonalcoholic beverages or food runs out, the serving of alcoholic beverages will terminate.
 At all events the serving of alcoholic beverages must be terminated one-half hour before the event is scheduled to end.

 - The Department of Public Safety (DPS) must be contacted at least two weeks prior to any student campus event where alcohol is to be served.
 If DPS determines that security officers (or off-duty police officers) need to be present at the event, the sponsors of the event will be responsible for those expenses.

 - Bring-your-own-bottle events or events that include any form of drinking contest in their activities or promotion are not allowed.

-- Members of the St. Catherine community are legally and ethically responsible for the actions of their guests relating to the consumption of alcoholic beverages.
+- Members of the St. Catherine community are responsible for the actions of their guests relating to the consumption of alcoholic beverages.
 This includes ensuring that guests abide by St. Catherine policies and accepting responsibility for guests' actions and behavior, whether the guest is attending a registered event or visiting a residence hall or campus apartment.

 Violations of the Alcohol Policy at Events